Kintyre/ksconf/docs/source/dyn/cli.rst

         diff                Compare settings differences between two .conf files ignoring spacing and sort order
-        filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings between layers using either in batch mode (all changes) or interactive mode.
+        filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings between layers using either batch or interactive mode.
+Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory,
-                            Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory, often 'default'.
+                            such as 'default'.
         merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s)